Mr & Mrs Unwanted

-Mr & Mrs Unwanted is 2016 Marathi Social Film starring Actor Rajesh Shisatkar & Actress Smita Gondkar.It is Directed by Dinesh Anant and Produced by Mitang Bhupendra Raval.
+Mr & Mrs Unwanted is 2016 Indian Marathi Social Film starring Rajendra Shisatkar and Smita Gondkar.
+It is directed by Dinesh Anant and produced by Mitang Bhupendra Raval.
 The movie also got nominated in KIFF & NIFF where they grabbed 'Best Jury Mention Film' Award & Best Actress Award at KIFF and 'Best Social Film' Award at NIFF.

 Plot

-A story of a corporate working couple, a catch between Profession & Personal Life.
+A story of a corporate working couple, a catch between their professions and their personal Life.
 Riya and Rajesh are happily staying together at a friend's bungalow.
 Though they have booked a new house for themselves, but they haven't got its possession yet.
 Riya works as an event manager in an event company while Rajesh works in a private bank as a Manager.